This Article Is About FHA Home Appraisal Guidelines And Property Standard Requirements

-FHA insured mortgage loans are mortgage loans that is insured by the Federal Housing Administration (FHA).
+FHA insured mortgage loans are mortgage loans that are insured by the Federal Housing Administration (FHA).
 FHA is not a lender.

 - The United States Department of Housing and Urban Development (HUD) is the parent of FHA

 - The role of FHA is to guarantee FHA Loans originated and funded by banks and private lenders

-- As long as the lender is a HUD Approved lender and followed all HUD Guidelines when originating the FHA Loans, the lender will be guaranteed the loss due to borrower defaulting and foreclosing on their FHA Loans
+- As long as the lender is a HUD Approved lender and followed all HUD Guidelines when originating the FHA Loans, the lender will be guaranteed the loss due to a borrower defaulting and foreclosing on their FHA Loans

 Role Of FHA And HUD Guidelines

 - In order to originate FHA loans, the lender needs to be a HUD registered mortgage lender

 - FHA loans make homeownership possible to first time home buyers or home buyers who have less than perfect credit

 - Borrowers with a prior bankruptcy, foreclosure, deed in lieu of foreclosure can qualify for FHA Loans

 - Borrowers can qualify for FHA Home Loans with 580 credit scores with a 3.5% down payment

 - FHA loans are one of the easiest mortgage programs available in the United States

-- In order to qualify for a FHA loan, the home appraisal need to meet and qualify HUD mortgage lending guidelines
+- In order to qualify for an FHA loan, the home appraisal need to meet and qualify HUD mortgage lending guidelines

 - One of those guidelines is that the subject property needs an FHA Home Appraisal

-- Two things that are the most important factors in a FHA Home Appraisal is that the home’s value appraises out and that the home is secure and habitable
+Two things that are the most important factors in an FHA Home Appraisal is that the home’s value appraises out and that the home is secure and habitable.

 FHA Home Appraisal Versus Conventional Appraisals: Value, Safety, Security

-FHA loans require the borrower to have a 580 credit score and requires 3.5% down payment and will lend up to 96.5% of the appraised value.
+FHA loans require the borrower to have a 580 credit score and require a 3.5% down payment and will lend up to 96.5% of the appraised value.